ReplicableSmartCities/ReplicableSmartCities.github.io/standards.md

 ### AMQP

-AMQP is an open standard for passing business messages between applications or organizations.
+Advanced Message Queuing Protocol (AMQP) is an open standard for passing business messages between applications or organizations.
 It's an ISO/IEC and OASIS standard and the current version is AMQP 1.0.

 * [AMQP.org](https://www.amqp.org)
 * [Protocol Specifications](http://www.amqp.org/resources/download)